python-restx/flask-restx/doc/quickstart.rst

 A Minimal API
 -------------

-A minimal Flask-RESTPlus API looks like this:
+A minimal Flask-RESTX API looks like this:

 .. code-block:: python

     from flask import Flask
-    from flask_restplus import Resource, Api
+    from flask_restx import Resource, Api

     app = Flask(__name__)
     api = Api(app)